Sim14code/SVG-Code-Converter/README.md

 ---
 Note:
-This model does not transfer the model directly.We need to manually
+This model does not use interaction API with HuggingFace to access the model directly.We need to manually
 ---